jetstream-cloud/js2docs/docs/general/manilaOpenstack.md

     | properties   |                                      |
     +--------------+--------------------------------------+

 Make a note of the id value.
 This is the `access rule id`.
 In the above example it is `95067b4f-f77c-4b76-be12-ac5c3a8e8897`.
-You can look up the access rule id in openstack to get your access_key.
+You can look up the access rule id in openstack to get your `access_key`.

 ### 3. Get access key